MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_M2Lab1_Segments_and_Lists.md

 the exclude logic to make sure these contacts are not included in your customer journey.

-1. Log into Dynamics 365 Marketing.

-2. Navigate to Segments and create a suppression segment for your competitors.
+2. Click **Segments** in the left menu to return to the main segment view.

     - Create a new segment by clicking **+New** and selecting **+New Dynamic Segment.**